General Baccalaureate Degree Policies and Requirements

 Multiple degrees and/or multiple majors

-Students may pursue multiple majors and/or degrees at the same time.
-The first major will determine the students’ department and dean for various administrative purposes.
+For students with two majors, the first will determine the students’ department and dean for various administrative purposes.

-Definition of multiple major: A student who completes all requirements for two or more majors under the same degree in the same semester will be awarded one degree and will receive one diploma.
-If one or both of the majors is non-comprehensive and requires a minor, the other major will fulfill this requirement.
+Students who complete the requirements for two or more majors under the same degree in the same semester will be awarded one diploma listing all majors.
+If either major requires a minor, the other major will fulfill this requirement.
+An additional major option or university certificate will not fulfill a minor requirement.

 Multiple use of courses

-Courses may be counted toward meeting the requirements in more than one area (major and minor, two majors, major and general education requirements, etc.) unless specifically prohibited by the academic departments and so stated in the catalog.
+Courses may be counted toward meeting the requirements in more than one area (major and minor, two majors, major and general education requirements, etc.) unless specifically prohibited by the academic departments and/or degree requirements and so stated in the catalog.

-Courses completed for graduate credit cannot be applied toward an undergraduate degree program, nor can courses taken for undergraduate credit be applied toward a graduate degree program.
+Courses completed for graduate credit other than approved mixed credit courses cannot be applied toward an undergraduate degree program, nor can courses taken for undergraduate credit be applied toward a graduate degree program.

-A Bachelor of Science in Education degree may be granted without a recommendation for a teaching certificate if the graduate does not present evidence of good moral character as determined by the Professional Education Committee.
+A Bachelor of Science in Education or Bachelor of Music Education degree may be granted without a recommendation for a teaching certificate if the graduate does not present evidence of good moral character as determined by the Professional Education Committee.

 Credit for courses completed in the major more than eight years before the student’s date of graduation may be disallowed by the major department.